 Training is key to the success of this position because store employees who have an awareness and appreciation of certain products are more likely to recommend those products to customers.
 Maintaining a good rapport with employees at all levels is essential, and having effective communication with both employees and customers is critical to success.

-Marketing Promotions Responsibilities for a Retail Sales Merchandiser:
+Marketing Promotion Responsibilities for a Retail Sales Merchandiser:

-Retail Sales Merchandiser will often be responsible for executing and overseeing special promotional campaigns created to boost sales volume.
-The Retail Sales Merchandiser will introduce the promotion, gain agreement and support from the retail store managers, secure preferred product placement, re-merchandise, place signage, and generate awareness and enthusiasm with employees prior to the launch of the promotion.
+Retail sales merchandisers will often be responsible for executing and overseeing special promotional campaigns created to boost sales volume.
+The retail sales merchandiser will introduce a promotion, gain agreement and support from the retail store managers, secure preferred product placement, re-merchandise, place signage, as well as generate awareness and enthusiasm with employees prior to the launch of the promotion.

 Sales Reporting Responsibilities of a Retail Sales Merchandiser: